 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- It is used to prevent disease caused by Ebola virus.
+- It is used to prevent disease caused by Zaire ebolavirus.

 This drug may interact with other drugs or health problems.

-- This drug may not protect all people who use it.
-You must still protect yourself from getting disease caused by Ebola virus.
-If you have questions, talk with your doctor.
+- Like all vaccines, this vaccine may not fully protect all people who get it.
+If you have questions, talk with the doctor.

-- If you will be in close contact with someone who has a weak immune system, talk with your doctor.
-You may need to avoid contact with certain people who have a weak immune system for some time after you get this drug.
+- If your child will be in close contact with someone who has a weak immune system, talk with the doctor.
+Your child may need to avoid contact with certain people who have a weak immune system for some time after he/she gets this drug.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.